matusoff/Deephaven-live-crypto-trading/README.md

 # Deephaven-live-crypto-trading
 os windows

-1. Make sure that the latest Java and JDK are installed in your system
+1. Make sure that the latest Java JDK installed in your system
 2. In command prompt or anakonda prompt type java --version to check if the java jdk is installed.
 Make sure you have the latest version of java jdk installed.
 3. If not, install jave jdk on your system